opensim-org/opensim-core/DevelopmentProposals/componentConnectInterface/componentConnectInterface.md

 - No redundancy in the interface (i.e., the new interface replaces the existing interface).

 ### Architecture and Interfaces
-There are several possible designs.
+There are many possible designs; four possibilities are provided below.

 **Design 1**